gfads/mps-methodology/README.md

  ## Project description

 This methodology is a project that proposes applying the Multiple Preditors System (MPS) to forecasts time series extracted from Microservice-Based Applications (MBAs).
-MPSs are composed of a set of forecasting models, which, in turn, mitigates the uncertainties inherent in choosing a single forecasting model.
+MPS are composed of a set of forecasting models, which, in turn, mitigates the uncertainties inherent in choosing a single forecasting model.
 Thus, MPS adoption improves the behaviour’s forecast of system objectives, contributing to developing adaptive proactive systems more reliable and robust.
 Also, the methodology operates with pools homogeneous (all models are trained using a specific learning algorithm) and heterogeneous (trained using different learning algorithms).

 The monolithic models adopted to train are AutoRegressive Integrated Moving Average (ARIMA), Long Short-Term Memory (LSTM), Multilayer Perceptron (MLP), Support Vector Regressor (SVR), Random Forest (RF), and eXtreme Gradient Boosting (XGBoost).
 For the selection module, three dynamic selection algorithms were chosen: DS, DW, DWS.
 Also, two static approaches Mean and Median, were adopted.